affixalex/crowdcrunch/README.md

 I recommend using `tmux` or `screen` so you can easily keep a few sessions going at once without running kubectl in the background for port forwarding.

+Kiali is not only useful for runtime analysis.
+As we'll see here, it is also very useful tool for application design and development.
+The architecture design mockups are going to closely match what Kiali shows us in a live system, providing us a clear path from conception to actualization.

 ### Observability with Prometheus and Grafana

-Kiali provides insight into the service mesh and the way that traffic is flowing through it, but sometimes we also want specific insights into our own application according to metrics and dashboards that we define.
+Kiali provides insight into the service mesh and the way that traffic is flowing through it but sometimes we also want specific insights into our own application according to metrics and dashboards that we define.
 This is where Promethus and Grafana become invaluable, allowing us to get a very complete picture of how our application is behaving in realtime.

     kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 open http://localhost:3000 # In a seperate shell

 ## Writing Our Application